tisnik/presentations/docs/coffee-talks/go_pass_structs.md

-# Trivial performance improvement in Go
+# Simple but useful performance improvement in Go

 ## Pass structures by reference, not by value